 Measuring isotropic field strength

 Isotropic Electric field probes generally make use of 3 antennae, orientated in the X-, Y and Z direction.
-The effective field strength measured by these probes is determined by the root mean square of the sum of the measured values of the 3 axis.
+The effective field strength measured is determined by the following calculation.
+The root mean square of the sum of the measured values of the 3 axis or in short:

 E [V/m] = (Ex^2 + Ey^2 + Ez^2) ^0.5

 Some probes determine the isotropic value by combining the amplitudes for the all axis in an electronic way.
 Before the amplitude is measured by the measurement circuit inside the probe.
 These probes are not able to display the field strength different field direction separately.
 They can only display the isotropic field strength.
 The disadvantage of this method is that it is not possible to apply correction values to the independent axis.
 This results in a higher measurement uncertainty.

 A better way to combine the signals for the 3 axis is done by measuring the three axis independently.
 Probe which are capable of this will be able to display the field strength for the X, Y and Z direction independently.
 Not only that be these probes are capable to use this data to calculate the isotropic value.
 In this case, correction factors can be measured and applied to each axis separately resulting in the highest accuracy.

 When a field probe is calibrated, a known field strength is generated in one field direction (for example in vertical direction).
 The probe (EUT) is positioned in this known field, with one axis in parallel to the generated field.This calibration procedure is repeated with the X, Y and Z axis of the probe parallel to the field respectively.For each axis (and each calibration frequency), the correction factor is linear expressed and calculated by:

 Kx,y,z (lin) = Egenerated / Emeasured